poly-1810/tantros-but-java/README.md

 - Slotterleet#7897 (helped me figure out how to make a new class)
 - Flin#8261 (i was stupid, he told me where i was stupid)

-(if you would like to contribute, just dm me (Poly#1810), and pitch in your idea, and ill add your discord to this list! if i ever accidentally ignore a message request, just try again, its likely i hit the wrong button)
+(if you would like to contribute, just dm me (Poly#1810), and pitch in your idea, and ill add your discord to this list! (ill also add your discord to the list if you point out where im stupid) if i ever accidentally ignore a message request, just try again, its likely i hit the wrong button)